rabbitmq/rabbitmq-website/site/cli.md

 one with a randomly generated value when the RabbitMQ server starts up.

-Erlang cookie management is best done using automation tools such as Chef, BOSH, Docker or similar.
+Erlang cookie management is best done using automation tools and not manually.

 ## <a id="cookie-file-locations" class="anchor" href="#cookie-file-locations">Cookie File Locations</a>